 “We started working together for Electronica and instantly clicked for lots of different reasons.
 He is a very talented musician.
 But beyond this, we instantly felt we were on the same wavelength.
 It’s a very special and great link I have with somebody who is far more than just a musician as he is someone who has a lot of different talents.” – Jean-Michel Jarre

 The studio work took a new turn when he worked on the preparation of the shows, since Jarre invited him to join him on stage as a keyboardist for more than sixty concerts.
 The Electronica world tour brought him to perform across more than 30 countries in Europe, the United Kingdom, the United States, South America and Canada.
 This concert also headlines the biggest electronic music events and festivals (Sonar, Coachella, Montreux Jazz Festival, Masada, Baalbeck, etc.).

-His music mirrors his influences, whether that of the pioneers of electronic music (Jean-Michel Jarre, Vangelis, Kraftwerk), that of the founders of the trance and ambient music of the 90s (Higher Intelligence Agency, Boards Of Canada, Pete Namlook, The Black Dog, Plaid), up to the classics of Goa Trance and Psytrance (Astral Projection, Martin Freeland (Man With No Name), Juno Reactor, The Infinity Project, Psychaos).
+His music mirrors his influences or his collaborators, whether that of the pioneers of electronic music (Vangelis, Jarre, Kraftwerk), the founders of the Trance and IDM music of the 90s (Higher Intelligence Agency, Boards Of Canada, Pete Namlook, The Black Dog, Plaid) or Goa Trance and Psytrance legends (Astral Projection, Man With No Name, Juno Reactor, The Infinity Project, Psychaos).